Epilepsy is a complex disorder. While doctors do now know all of the causes of…

 Sports are an excellent way for your child to stay in shape and develop friendships.
 As great as playing sports is, they also can result in injuries.
 Concussions are a pretty common injury among young athletes, especially in contact sports.
 It can be a terrifying experience for you and your child, so knowing what to look out for and how to avoid them can be very beneficial.

 At the Neurology Center for Epilepsy and Seizures, our team can help you understand the symptoms and effects of a concussion.
-Dr. Amor Mehta and Dr. Hannah Klein are both skilled neurologists who help you and your child fully understand concussions and give you a personalized treatment plan to get your young athlete back to their daily activities if possible.
+Dr. Amor Mehta is a skilled neurologist who helps you and your child fully understand concussions and give you a personalized treatment plan to get your young athlete back to their daily activities if possible.

 What causes a concussion?